Avaiga/taipy-getting-started/step_05/ReadMe.md

 > You can download the code of this step [here](../src/step_05.py) or all the steps [here](https://github.com/Avaiga/taipy-getting-started/tree/develop/src).

+!!! warning "For Notebooks"

+    The "Getting Started" Notebook is available [here](https://docs.taipy.io/getting_started/getting_started.ipynb).
+The code of the steps doesn't deal with the [specific GUI functions](https://docs.taipy.io/manuals/gui/notebooks/) for Notebooks.

 # Step 5: GUI and Pipeline

 In Step 4, we created a first pipeline using only Taipy Core.
 Let's update the GUI to reflect the results of the pipeline.

 A "Predict" [button](https://docs.taipy.io/manuals/gui/viselements/button/) is added to the page to create the pipeline and run it.
-When you press a button, Taipy calls the function passed to the `on_action` parameter.
+When you press a button, Taipy calls the function passed to the `on_action` property.

 `<|Text displayed on button|button|on_action=fct_name_called_when_pressed|>`